Kielx/Kielx/README.md

 - 🛠️ I’m currently working on my new project - [Strength-Hub](https://github.com/Kielx/Strength-hub) - a place where you can track your strength training plans
 - 🏁 Finished my latest project - [Terminal Portfolio](https://kielx-portfolio.netlify.app/) - be sure to check it out!
 - 📫 Contact me at kielx.dev@gmail.com
+- ⚡ Fun fact: Managed to code for 100 days straight.
+On my way to 365!

 ## ⚙️ Tech Stack